Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Although you can breastfeed wherever you like, you might prefer to breastfeed in spaces that are well equipped or make you more comfortable.
 Some shopping centers or doctors' offices etc. might have specific breastfeeding rooms that are well equipped with comfy sofas and changing facilities and are nice and private.

-You might want to breastfeed in the park, on a bench or picnic table.
+You might fancy breastfeeding in the park, on a bench or picnic table.
 Sometimes your baby just can't wait, but if you've mapped out the best places before you head out, then at least you know what options you have nearby.